SheffieldML/hgplvm/README.md

 # Hierarchical GP-LVM Software

 This page describes examples of how to use the hierarchical Gaussian process latent variable model Software (HGPLVM).
+The software is associated with the ICML paper ["Hierarchical Gaussian Process Latent Variable Models"](http://inverseprobability.com/publications/lawrence-hgplvm07.html) by Lawrence and Moore published at ICML 2007.

 The hierarchical GP-LVM allows you to create hierarchies of Gaussian process models.
 With the toolbox two hierarchy examples are given below.